Dessert: Frozen

 Ice cream, gelato, sorbet and shaved-ice desserts fit into this category.
 Ice cream is a cream base that is churned as it is frozen to create a creamy consistency.
 Gelato uses a milk base and has less air whipped in than ice cream, making it denser.
 Sorbet is made from churned fruit and is not dairy based.
 Shaved-ice desserts are made by shaving a block of ice and adding flavored syrup or juice to the ice shavings.

+Frozen desserts are different in their proportions of dairy, sugar, and incorporated air.
+Gelato is generally made with less milk fat and less air than the typical ice cream, which explains the denser texture.
+It is also served at a warmer temperature.
+Sherbet is a fruit-flavored frozen dessert that includes milk or cream, differentiating itself from dairy free sorbet.

 Gelatin

 Jellied desserts are made with a sweetened liquid thickened with gelatin or another gelling agent.
 They are traditional in many cultures.
 Yōkan is a Japanese jellied dessert.
 In English-speaking countries, many dessert recipes are based on gelatin with fruit or whipped cream added.
 The vegetarian substitute for gelatin is agar agar.
 Marshmallow is also most commonly made with gelatin.

+Gelling agents let sweetened liquids to set into a range of textures, from soft and spoonable gels to firmer molded desserts.
+Agar, a gelling substance from seaweed, is typically used in Asian desserts and can be a vegetarian alternative to animal gelatin.